Cheapest Car Insurance by State: 2026 Comparison

 Why Car Insurance Costs Vary So Much by State

-- Litigation environment — States with higher rates of insurance-related lawsuits and larger jury awards tend to have higher premiums.
-Louisiana and Florida are known for litigious environments that drive up insurance costs.
+States with higher rates of insurance-related lawsuits and larger jury awards tend to have significantly higher premiums.
+Louisiana and Florida are known for litigious environments that drive up costs for everyone.
+Attorney involvement in car insurance claims drives up average claim costs, and insurers factor this into their state-level pricing.

-- Population density and traffic — Urban states with heavy traffic have more accidents, theft, and vandalism, which increases claim frequency and costs.
-This is why New York and New Jersey rank among the most expensive.
+Urban states with heavy traffic have more accidents, theft, and vandalism, which increases claim frequency and costs.
+This is why New York and New Jersey rank among the most expensive states.
+Within states, urban residents typically pay 20-40% more than rural residents for identical coverage — your specific ZIP code matters as much as your state.

-- Weather and natural disasters — States with frequent hailstorms (Oklahoma, Kansas, Texas), hurricanes (Florida, Louisiana), or winter storms have higher comprehensive claims.
+States with frequent hailstorms (Oklahoma, Kansas, Texas), hurricanes (Florida, Louisiana), or severe winter storms have higher comprehensive claims.
+Oklahoma and Kansas frequently top the lists for hail-related comprehensive claims, contributing to above-average rates despite otherwise favorable demographics.

 The 5 Cheapest States for Car Insurance

-Maine consistently ranks as one of the cheapest states for car insurance.
+Maine consistently ranks as the nation's cheapest state for car insurance.
 Contributing factors include a low population density (fewer accidents), low crime rates (less theft), a tort-based liability system, and relatively lenient minimum coverage requirements.
-Maine's rural landscape and cautious driving culture also help keep rates low.
+Maine's rural landscape, cautious driving culture, and minimal highway congestion all help keep rates low.
+Maine drivers with good records can often find full coverage under $1,000/year with competitive carriers.

 2. Vermont — $1,185/year